Up to 60% off sofas & mattresses — limited‑time deals.

 Is a bench seat sofa more comfortable?

-It can be for lounging because there’s no center gap, but comfort still depends on support and fit.
+It can be for lounging because there is no center gap, but comfort still depends on support and fit.

 Do bench cushions sag faster?

-Not automatically, but uneven use is more visible; strong support and rotation options matter.
+Not automatically, but uneven use is easier to see, so structure and upkeep matter.

 Can you replace a bench cushion?

-Often yes on loose-cushion designs; confirm availability before purchase.
+Often yes on loose-cushion designs, but it is better to confirm that before you buy.

 Is it a poor choice for pets?